 A path is a single configuration of bandwidth, latency, loss, and other network properties.
-Each Emulation Engine can have up to 15 separate paths.
-In the default single-link mode, each path represents a single WAN link, and all traffic using the path is aggregated over the path.
-If perclient emulation mode is enabled, each path represents one set of emulation parameters, but the traffic to and from each separate IP address uses a separate WAN access link with separate bandwidth.
-Except where otherwise indicated, the descriptions in this User Guide refer to the default single-link mode.
+The Emulation Engine can have up to 30 separate paths.
+Each path represents a single WAN link, and all traffic using the path is aggregated over the path.